 The first step of making these exquisite collectible trinkets involves creating a design for the molding.
 Artists plan these design and they draw it by hand to get an idea on how the finished product will look.
 The design comes with elaborate features such as the proper curves the mold will take, the color scheme, and the images it will represent. … read more

 The Limoges Porcelain box was first created in the late 1700’s in Limoges, France.
-They started out to be made of kaolin, a form of hard-paste porcelain before graduating to quartz and feldspar.
+The artisans started make the Limoges boxes with kaolin, a form of hard-paste porcelain before using quartz and feldspar for it.

-These boxes make as great gift items or collectibles that can be placed on your dresser, desk or simply displayed on a shelf in your home.
-If you plan on collecting these Limoges porcelain figurines or boxes, it is then important for you to identify the authentic ones from their imitation counterparts. … read more
+These boxes make splendid gift items or fabulous collectibles that can be placed on your dresser, desk or simply displayed on a shelf in your home.
+If you plan to add these Limoges porcelain figurines or boxes to your collection, it is then important for you to identify the authentic ones from their imitation counterparts.… read more

 Collecting is many times a decision that is made unconsciously.
-Chances are that you simply realize one day that you have a good number of vintage Christmas ornaments over the years or a significant number of Limoges porcelain boxes that can now safely be known as a collection.
+Chances are that you simply realize one day that you have collected a good number of vintage Christmas ornaments over the years or an ample number of Limoges porcelain boxes that can now safely be considered as a collection.

 Limoges miniatures, figurines and trinket boxes add value to your collection –and not in terms of monetary investments alone.
 They are stylish, classy and timeless.
 These little boxes and miniatures made of glistening white clay porcelain (Kaolin) and bear meticulous hand paintings.
 They portray various sceneries and figures that add pizzazz to collectibles and home decor art pieces alike.